SimAdmiral/ShotingGamePython-main/README.md

-# ShotingGamePython-main
+# ShotingGamePython
-simple 2d shoting game made in python
+This is simple two player shoting game made in python.
+I made this several long time ago i hope that somebody can use this RUN main.py